Samantha Power

 William D. Zabel '61 Professor of Practice in Human Rights

-Samantha Power serves in the Biden-Harris Administration as the Administrator of the U.S. Agency for International Development (USAID).
-She is currently on public service leave from Harvard Law School, where she is the William D. Zabel ’61 Professor of Practice in Human Rights, and from Harvard Kennedy School, where she is the Anna Lindh Professor of the Practice of Global Leadership and Public Policy.
+Samantha Power served in the Biden-Harris Administration as the Administrator of the U.S. Agency for International Development (USAID).
+She has returned to Harvard Law School as the William D. Zabel ’61 Professor of Practice in Human Rights, with a joint appointment at Harvard Kennedy School, where she is the Anna Lindh Professor of the Practice of Global Leadership and Public Policy.

 From 2013 to 2017, Power served in the Obama-Biden Administration as the 28th US Permanent Representative to the United Nations.
 During her time at the UN, Power rallied countries to combat the Ebola epidemic, ratify the Paris climate agreement, and develop new international law to cripple ISIS’s financial networks.
 She worked to negotiate and implement the ambitious Sustainable Development Goals, helped catalyze bold international commitments to care for refugees, and advocated to secure the release of political prisoners, defend civil society from growing repression, and protect the rights of women and girls.

 From 2009 to 2013, Power served on the National Security Council staff as Special Assistant to the President and Senior Director for Multilateral Affairs and Human Rights.
-At the NSC, she advised the Obama-Biden Administration on issues such as democracy promotion, UN reform, LGBTQ+ and women’s rights, atrocity prevention, and the fights against human trafficking and global corruption.
+At the NSC, she advised the Obama-Biden Administration on issues such as UN reform, LGBTQ+ and women’s rights, and atrocity prevention.
 President Obama called her “one of our foremost thinkers on foreign policy,” saying that “she showed us that the international community has a moral responsibility and a profound interest in resolving conflicts and defending human dignity.”

 Called by Forbes “a powerful crusader for U.S foreign policy as well as human rights and democracy” when it named her one of the “World’s 100 Most Powerful Women,” Power has been recognized as a leading voice internationally for principled American engagement in the world.
 She has been named one of Foreign Policy’s “Top 100 Global Thinkers” and has twice been selected as one of Time’s “100 Most Influential People.”